sinwe/gradle-hazelcast-plugin/README.md

 }

 apply plugin: org.gradle.caching.hazelcast.HazelcastPlugin

+buildCache {
+  // Disable local cache, as Hazelcast will serve as both local and remote local {
+    enabled = false
+  }
+  remote(org.gradle.caching.hazelcast.HazelcastBuildCache) {
+    host = "127.0.0.1"
+    port = 5701
+    name = "gradle-build-cache"
+  }
+}
 ```

-You can specify the location and name of the Hazelcast cache.
-To do this, you can use these system properties:
+You can also specify the location and name of the Hazelcast cache via system properties (though values specified in the `settings.gradle` override the ones specified by system properties):

 System property                     | Function                        | Default value
 ----------------------------------- | ------------------------------- | ------------